 Gibraltar airport History

-The runway was first established during the Second World War on the southern half of the neutral zone.
-Originally this had been an un-demarcated strip of sand on the isthmus between the British and Spanish lines of fortifications and latterly had been used as a horse-racing track.
-Risings from the military excavation of the tunnels inside the rock was used to extend the runway.
-It was extended again eastwards into the bay.
+The runway was first established during the Second World War on the southern half of the 'neutral zone'.
+During the sieges this had been an un-demarcated strip of sand on the isthmus separating the British and Spanish lines of fortifications.
+It was said to be the distance of a canon ball's range.
+In 1813 it was used by Gibraltar as a Yellow fever encampment.
+In 1909 the British erected a fence and gate half way along.
+Between the world-wars Gibraltar marked out a horse-racing track.
+Risings from the military excavation of the tunnels inside the rock were used to extend the runway during WW2.
+It was later extended again westwards into the bay.
 The 'old' passenger terminal was constructed in 1972, refurbished and extended in late eighties and demolished in 2014 to make room for the coach park adjacent to Winston Churchill Avenue.

 The airport was the main arrival point for the early Costa del Sol and Marbella tourists before the enlargement of Malaga airport in early 1960s.